boltops-tools/lono-docs/_includes/configsets/example.md

 This configset will install, configure, and ensure that the httpd server is running, even if the server is rebooted.

-Here's a simple configset example in [DSL form]({% link _docs/configsets/dsl.md %}).
+The configset can also be written in [DSL form]({% link _docs/configsets/dsl.md %}).
 This DSL is provided by Lono.
 The DSL compiles down to YAML and does the same this as the YAML form above.

 app/configsets/httpd/configset.rb